skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 3. Remove the USB hub chip U7 using hot air gun.
 4. Jumper USB data plus pins U7.2, U7.4, and U7.43.
 5. Jumper USB data minus pins U7.1, U7.3, and U7.42.
-6. Jumper USB VBUS enable U7.22 to U7.15.
-7. Connect serial console Txd and Rxd to one of USB connectors next to the DVI port (details TBD).
-8. Create and adapter from the rewired USB connector to a 3.3v serial adapter (details TBD).

 Step 3 is the hardest part by far.
 The USB2514 chip has a large thermal ground pad on the bottom of the chip which makes it difficult to remove.
 A hot air gun